Talking With Your Doctor: A Guide for Older People

 What are HMOs and PPOs?

-The Directory of Physicians in the United States and the Official American Board of Medical Specialties Directory of Board Certified Medical Specialists are available at many libraries.
-These books don't recommend individual doctors but they do provide a list of doctors you may want to consider.
-MedlinePlus, a website from the National Library of Medicine, has a comprehensive list of directories (www.nlm.nih.gov/medlineplus/directories.html) which may also be helpful.
+The American Medical Association’s Directory of Physicians in the United States and the Official American Board of Medical Specialties Directory of Board Certified Medical Specialists are available at many libraries.
+These books don’t recommend individual doctors, but they do provide a list of doctors you may want to consider.
+MedlinePlus, a website from the National Library of Medicine at NIH, has a comprehensive list of directories, which may also be helpful.

-There are plenty of other Internet resources too—for example, you can find doctors through the American Medical Association's website at www.ama-assn.org (click on "Doctor Finder").
-For a list of doctors who participate in Medicare, visit www.medicare.gov (click on "Search Tools" then "Find a Doctor").
-WebMD also provides a list of doctors at www.webmd.com (click on "Doctors").
+There are plenty of other online resources too—for example, you can find doctors through the American Medical Association or find a list of doctors who participate in Medicare.
+WebMD also lists doctors.

 What Does "Board Certified" Mean?